GSA-TTS/rails-template/README.md

 ### What template.rb does

 1. Create a better default README
+1. Copy CONTRIBUTING.md and LICENSE.md from the 18F Open Source Policy repo
 1. Create a "near-production" `ci` Rails environment, used for running a11y and security scans
 1. Optionally create a `.nvmrc` file
 1. Set up `pa11y-ci` for a11y scanning